rehrar/monero-site-framework/copy/home.md

 ### Untraceable

 By taking advantage of ring signatures, a special property of certain types of cryptography, Monero enables untraceable transactions.
 This means it's ambiguous which funds have been spent, and thus extremely unlikely that a transaction could be linked to particular user.

+### Fungible

+Utilizing the above technologies, Monero has become the first truly fungible digital currency.
+In other words, one Monero will always be equal to another, because of the on-by-default nature of the privacy technologies.
+There will never be such a thing as blacklisted Monero.

 ## Downloads
 - ### Monero for Windows